zouhair/NHLGames/README.md

 ### Streamlink
 Streamlink is not a media player, it's an application that NHLGames use to get the stream from Internet and parse it to your media player.
 The path to streamlink.exe is inside NHLGames directory and it should not move, otherwise you will have to get the new path to it or you will get a message box that NHLGames lost the path and won't be able to play streams.

+If you can't play any stream, try to get an [older version of Streamlink](https://github.com/streamlink/streamlink-portable/tags) or try to use the old [LiveStreamer](http://docs.livestreamer.io/install.html#windows-binaries).
+In NHL Games settings, you can defined the type of .exe you are looking for by selecting an other type in the path browser.

 ### Other options
 If you wish to use these other options make sure to use the ON/OFF switch first.
 - Output : Path where you want to save games as .mp4 files.